TiraWeb/multi-cloud-terraform/README.md

    terraform plan
    terraform apply

-4. Destroy the infrastructure (optional):
+4. Destroy the infrastructure (get rid of the resources):
    ```bash
    terraform destroy